DOD Business Systems Modernization - High Risk Issue

 The Department of Defense (DOD) spends billions of dollars each year to acquire modern systems to achieve its business transformation goals, but has not fully defined and established a family of business system modernization management controls.
 These controls are vital to ensuring that DOD can effectively and efficiently manage an undertaking with the size, complexity, and significance of its business systems modernization, and minimize the associated risks.

 For decades, DOD has been attempting to modernize about 2,200 business systems, which are supported by billions of dollars in annual expenditures that are intended to support business functions and operations.
+DOD Business Systems Modernization is on our High Risk List.
 Recommendations aimed at strengthening DOD’s institutional approach to modernization and reducing the risks associated with key investments include

 - developing and using a business enterprise architecture (BEA) modernization blueprint,